 Money Without Content?

 The question arises whether it’s possible to earn money with only minimal content.
-There are endless small ‘blogs’ or new affiliate sites that consist only of affiliate-programme text, product images and Affiliate Links.
+There are endless small ‘blogs’ or new affiliate sites that consist only of affiliate-program text, product images and Affiliate Links.
 Often any wording that does exist is simply reproduced from manufacturer sites or the Amazon website, without writing any new and original content.

 Nowadays, the people who set up and manage such websites won’t have any visitors and more importantly, no revenue.
 Writing your own unique content is very important and is expected by regular visitors to your site.